microsoft/TypeChat/README.md

 # Typechat
 In this repo, we're exploring an approach to developer tools for generative ai prompt engineering.
-The tools support a prompt flow pattern which converts each LLM output into a TypeScript or Python object, validated against a formal schema.
-The program can then work with this object by verfiying that it captures user intent, by matching the object to plug-in or library interfaces for further processing, or by converting the object into another LLM prompt.
+The tools support a prompt flow pattern which converts each LLM output into a TypeScript or Python object, validated against a concise formal schema.
+The program can then work with this object by verfiying that it captures user intent, by matching the object to plug-in or library interfaces for further processing, and by converting the object into another LLM prompt.

 In our experiences so far with building systems around LLMs, we have observed that:
 1. LLMs can be constrained to avoid unexpected output formats if we specify the output form using a formal description such as a schema.